4GeeksAcademy/master-python-programming-exercises/exercises/41-frequency-of-words/README.md

 ## 📝 Instructions:

-1. Write a program to compute the frequency of the words from the input.
-The output should output after sorting the key alphanumerically.
+1. Write a function called `compute_word_frequency()` to compute the frequency of the words from a string input.

+2. Put each word separated by a space in a dictionary and count its frequency.

+3. Sort the dictionary alphanumerically and print in the console each key in a new line.

 ## 📎 Example input: